-How to get money out of Coinbase & Delete Coinbase Account in 3 Easy Steps
+Break Free: How to Delete Coinbase in Just 3 Easy Steps!

-    Then select the “Convert” tab.
-For any currencies besides Bitcoin that have a non-zero balance, convert their full amount into Bitcoin.
+Then select the 'Convert' tab.
+For any currencies besides Bitcoin with a non-zero balance, convert their full amount into Bitcoin.

 Once you have a Bitcoin address set up and have securely stored your private keys, you’re almost ready to withdraw your Bitcoin from Coinbase and send it to your new Bitcoin address.
 But not just yet!

 If you withdraw your Bitcoin by clicking 'Send' on your Bitcoin balance page and entering your new Bitcoin address, that withdrawal will leave a tiny amount of Bitcoin behind, known as " .”

 When you try to close your account, Coinbase won’t let you if you have a non-zero balance AND won’t allow you to withdraw the dust because it’s too small to send.

 To avoid this frustrating situation, you must wait to withdraw your Bitcoin as part of the account closure process in Step 3.